 For the pasta meal, you can include a box of spaghetti noodles, spaghetti sauce, salad dressing, a bag of pre-made salad, and disposable plates.
 I would make sure to purchase the salad right before you give this gift so it doesn’t go bad.
 You can then include a cute card to go along with the meal.

 I made several of these one year for Christmas.
-It was so easy to make and was another gift that was loved by many.
+They are so easy to make and it’s a gift that everybody loves.
 I took about 3 yards of fleece that were two coordinating prints.
 Pinned them together and cut out a 2×2 square in each corner.
 Then I cut 1-inch strips along all 4 sides of the blanket.
 Once those were completed, I tied the strips together to bind the blanket.
 It was an easy gift for anyone who is hard to buy for.

 Homemade gifts just add something a little special to the holidays and help your wallet at the same time.
 I hope you enjoy making these gifts as much as the recipient enjoys receiving them!